How Often To Water Your Phalaenopsis Orchids

 Are you wondering how to water phalaenopsis orchids?
 Watering these tropical beauties can be confusing but they're actually easy to maintain.
 Here are things to consider to keep yours healthy & looking great when it comes to watering.

-Phalaenopsis’ are the most popular houseplant orchids.
-I’ll show you how to water phalaenopsis orchids, aka moth orchids so that they can live longer, flower and thrive.
+Phalaenopsis Orchids are the most popular houseplant orchids.
+I’ll show you how to water Phalaenopsis orchids (moth orchids) so that they can live longer, flower and thrive.

 As a general rule, I water used to water mine every 7-14 days with room temperature reverse osmosis filtered water only.
 Now that I’ve moved to the desert, that has changed.
 This will vary for you also.